CIP-13 v2

 Preconditions:

-registration.delegation_config.max_delegated_stake > 0, then delegation_totals.total_active + amount <= registration.delegation_config.max_delegated_stake.
+registration.delegation_config.max_delegated_stake > 0, thendelegation_totals.total_active + amount <= registration.delegation_config.max_delegated_stake. sender_account.balance >= amount.summary.active_tranche_count < MAX_ACTIVE_TRANCHES_PER_DELEGATOR.- If

-summary.active_tranche_count == 0: delegation_totals.delegator_count < MAX_DELEGATORS_PER_RUNNER.
+summary.active_tranche_count == 0:delegation_totals.delegator_count < MAX_DELEGATORS_PER_RUNNER.

-sender_account.balance -= amount.
+sender_account.balance -= amount.- Allocate

-tranche_id := delegation_tranche_counter:{runner,sender}++.
+tranche_id := delegation_tranche_counter:{runner,sender}++. - Write

-DelegationTranche { delegator: sender, runner, tranche_id, amount, created_at: block_height, status: Active, claimable_at: None }.
+DelegationTranche { delegator: sender, runner, tranche_id, amount, created_at: block_height, status: Active, claimable_at: None }. - Append

-- Append
+tranche_idtodelegation_delegator_index:{runner, sender}. - Append

 - Update

-summary.active_tranche_count was 0 before this tx: delegator_count += 1.
+summary.active_tranche_countwas 0 before this tx:delegator_count += 1.

 - Emit